alanryn/personal-site/tips/product-variant-metafields.md

 </script>
 ```

-{% raw %}
 Make sure to change the naming to match your metafields.
 Mine is `variant.metafields.my_fields.variant_info_1`.

 Next, in the case of the Dawn theme, you need to update the `global.js` file in the `Assets` folder.
 Find the code starting with `onVariantChange()`.
 Below that, inside the `else` block, add another method call for `updateMeta()`:

 ```
    onVariantChange() {